 Having a healthy lining of the uterus is crucial for embryo implantation in the womb.
 If you found this interesting, why don't check out the following post?
 What Is Embryo Implantation? - Process & Stages.

 In the case of women undergoing IVF treatment, endometrial thickness plays a major role to achieve success after embryo transfer.
 Want to learn more?
 Read this next: IVF Embryo Transfer Procedure – Definition, Process & Tips.

-FAQs from users: 'Can you use vaginal viagra as a treatment to increase uterine lining?', 'How can you thicken an endometrial lining that is too thin?', 'What causes the lining of your uterus to thicken?', 'What does it mean when the lining of the uterus is too thick?' and 'Can aspirin thicken uterine lining?'.
+FAQs from users: 'Can endometrial thickness be improved wit natural remedies?', 'Can you use vaginal viagra as a treatment to increase uterine lining?', 'How can you thicken an endometrial lining that is too thin?', 'What causes the lining of your uterus to thicken?', 'What does it mean when the lining of the uterus is too thick?' and 'Can aspirin thicken uterine lining?'.